 We now know that seaweed contains an excellent balance of essential plant nutrients and it has the amazing ability to neutralize acidic soil.
 In addition, it has been found that seaweed contains growth hormones which stimulate the growth and health of plants over and above fertilizer.
 Could you ask for more?
 Our ancestors knew that kelp helped crops grow even without any scientific research.
 I have seen excellent crops of potatoes grown in pure peat bog and turnips in pure beach sand, all growing in a think layer of composting seaweed underneath the beds.
 Amazing!” (p.
 12)

-Harvesting and Using Seaweed
+Harvesting and Using Seaweed for the Garden

 When gathering seaweed for your food garden: